kaloja/panache/README.md

 Panache is a JavaScript helper library.

 ## Install
 Download Panache and add it to your project.
-Ensure you use the compiled file in the `dist` folder for better web performance.
+Ensure you use the compiled file in the `dist` folder for a better web performance.
 And that's it.
 You are ready to go!
 Start manipulate the DOM in an elegant and effective way, without throwing a bunch of prototype extensions into the DOM.

 ```html